Product

 The goal is simple:

 Flashcards are useful.
-They are one of the simplest ways to practice active recall.
+They are one of the clearest ways to practice active recall.

 But not everything you learn fits naturally into a two-sided card.